django/deps/draft/0012-steering-council.rst

-* Increases the number of people eligible for candidacy on the Council in order for us to sustainably staff it for the foreseeable future, while not making the rules so loose that it risks hostile or populist takeovers.
+* Increases the number of people eligible for candidacy on the Council in order for us to sustainably staff it for the foreseeable future, while not making the rules so loose that it risks hostile takeovers.

 It refrains from making any further changes under the belief that good progress is incremental - take a model, refine it slightly, and then if we continue to